Michael Jacobs (producer)

-Michael Jacobs (born June 28, 1955) is an American television creator, writer and producer whose work has appeared on Broadway, Off Broadway, television and film.
+Michael Jacobs (born June 28, 1955) is an American writer and producer whose work has appeared on Broadway, Off Broadway, television and film.
 He is the creator/producer or has written and developed several television series including Boy Meets World, Dinosaurs, Charles in Charge, My Two Dads, The Torkelsons, and Girl Meets World.
-His television shows have won the Emmy, People's Choice, Parent's Choice, Environmental Media Awards, and more.
+His television shows have won the People's Choice, Parent's Choice, Environmental Media Awards, and more.

 Early life

 Jacobs was born June 28, 1955, in Highland Park, New Jersey.
-He attended Highland Park High School (New Jersey).
+He attended Highland Park High School.
 Jacobs grew up in New York City, New York; Fort Lauderdale, Florida; and Los Angeles, California.

 Career

 Jacobs began his career as a writer and an actor.
 As an actor, he toured with the New Jersey Shakespeare Festival, appeared in a Los Angeles production of Godspell, and made an appearance on the soap-opera Days of Our Lives.

 His play, Cheaters, had its premiere in South Florida in 1977, winning the Carbonell Award for "Best New Play."
 It opened in 1978 at the Biltmore Theatre in New York, starring Doris Roberts, Jack Weston, Lou Jacobi and Rosemary Murphy, when he was twenty-two years old, making him one of the youngest playwrights in Broadway history.
 His next play, Getting Along Famously was produced off-Broadway in 1984, at the Hudson Guild Theatre.
 His play, Impressionism opened on Broadway in 2009 at the Gerald Schoenfeld Theatre, starring Jeremy Irons and Joan Allen.

 He was nominated for the Academy Award, Golden Globe, National Board of Review and BAFTA Award for Best Film for producing the 1994 motion picture, Quiz Show, which also won the New York Film Critics Circle Award.
 He won the People's Choice Award (Best New Comedy) for My Two Dads and was nominated for the Emmy Award (Outstanding Children's Program) for Girl Meets World in 2015 and again in 2016, and once again in 2017, which was also nominated for the Humanitas Prize, the WGA Award, the PGA Award, as well as the Kids' Choice Award and Teen Choice Award.

-In 2007, he produced the documentary, As Seen Through These Eyes, about artists who were captured during the Holocaust and at risk of their lives created visual records so the world would know what happened.
-The film is narrated by Maya Angelou, (I Know Why The Caged Bird Sings) and has been named "Best Film" or "Best Documentary" at multiple film festivals nationally and internationally.

 He wrote and directed Maybe I Do, starring Diane Keaton, Richard Gere, Susan Sarandon, William H. Macy, Emma Roberts, and Luke Bracey.
-It opened in theaters on January 27th 2023 and will begin streaming on Amazon Prime, Apple TV+, YouTube and other premium channels on Valentine's Day.
+It opened in theaters on January 27, 2023, and will begin streaming on Amazon Prime, Apple TV+, YouTube and other premium channels on Valentine's Day.